AkshayDhola/voltyjs/README.md

 export default App;
 ```

+## 3D Effects with React

+These are effects are implemented with the help of react-three/fiber, react-three/drei and three.js  to offer a unique experience with single function.

 ### 3D Box Geometry with R3F

 The feature creates 3D Box Geometry Effect with React Three Fiber, creating an engaging user experience.